frobino/EclipseTrainingSlides/tracecompass/slides.md

 subtitle: Edit the analysis
 content_class: smaller

-- We need to call the action when the processing endeded (when we receive the `ust_master:PROCESS_END`event).
+- We need to call the action when the processing ended (when we receive the `ust_master:PROCESS_END`event).
 <br><br>
 - Let's add an action to the `ust_master:PROCESS_END` event transition.
 <br>